How long have been creating cosmetics?

 These are some of the key points in creating a healthy product, like we have done for Irene Forte Skincare”.

-What are your favourite ingredients for the skin?
+What are your favorite ingredients for the skin?

 “The ingredients that are common in all of my formulas are certainly vitamins, for their physiological, protective, antioxidant and preserving properties.
 For example, Vitamin E is an incredibly important component for the skin that can be found in high quantities throughout our cosmetics.